AGI-Edgerunners/Plan-and-Solve-Prompting/README.md

 <tr align="center">
 <td>305</td>
 <td>PS+</td>
-<td align="left">Let's first understand the problem, extract relevant variables and  their corresponding numerals, and make a complete plan.Then,  let's carry out the plan, calculate intermediate variables (pay attention to correct numerical calculation and commonsense), solve the problem step by step, and show the answer.</td>
+<td align="left">Let's first understand the problem, extract relevant variables and  their corresponding numerals, and make a complete plan.
+Then, let's carry out the plan, calculate intermediate variables (pay attention to correct numerical calculation and commonsense), solve the problem step by step, and show the answer.</td>
 </tr>
 <tr align="center">
 <td>306</td>